Agile Testing Metrics: What Are They, Why To Use it in Software Testing?

 How to use Agile Test Metrics In Software Testing

-A wide array of metrics can be used in Agile software testing, so you’ll need to ensure that you’re picking the right ones for testing your software.
+A wide array of metrics can be used in Agile software testing, so you’ll need to ensure you’re picking the right ones for testing your software.
 Not all of them will be relevant, so it’s essential to consider what you want to be looking for.
-Here are the test metrics that work within Agile testing, so you can see what’s right for your team.
+Here are the test metrics that work within Agile testing, so you can see what’s suitable for your team.

 Your code is the base of everything you do, so you’ll want it to be as clean and straightforward as possible.
 As such, you’ll likely have source code metrics to see what’s working and what isn’t.

 You’ll see these metrics are divided into several categories, depending on the amount of code, the difficulty of it, interconnection, combination, and inheritance.
 All of these metrics will test the quality of the code so that it can be the best possible code for the product.